LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 ### Adding support for emailed transcripts

-If desired, you can add support for emailing a transcript of the survey conversation to the consumer, and grant the consumer the option to accept or decline this.
+If desired, you can add support for emailing a transcript of the main conversation to the consumer, and grant the consumer the option to accept or decline this at the end of the survey.

 There are a few steps involved in the setup.